lokanta/lokanta.github.io/_posts/2024-11-25-ai-government.md

 Musk sacked the safety and ethics people at Twitter.
 With their departure the place was overrun by Nazis and bots, which, it now seems clear, was the plan all along.
 It’s what they meant by “free speech”.
 It seems equally clear that the same plan will be applied to the US government.
 This should be of utmost concern to every person on the planet.
 After all, Twitter sends messages, but the US sends bombs.

 They’ll claim to use AI to replace the “unnecessary” workers.
-I’m feeling pretty good about predicting that this will go just as great as Romania’s AI.
-From the start, government will be hugely impacted and many services will fail altogether.
+This will hugely impact basic government services, which will, like most things run by AI, fail repeatedly in new and exciting ways.

 Meanwhile, with the government “savings” they will grant even more tax cuts to the rich in order to “balance the budget”.
 The budget will get even further out of balance as money flows into the coffers of the AI overlords.
 It is widely underappreciated how much of Elon Musk’s wealth is due to his ability to [convince governments to give him money](https://www.latimes.com/business/la-fi-hy-musk-subsidies-20150531-story.html).

 The benefactors will include other criminals and oligarchs as well.
 The [crypto world invested big in the Trump administration](https://www.theguardian.com/us-news/2024/dec/07/campaign-spending-crypto-tech-influence), so they’ll be paid nicely.

-Worse will be the growing role of AI in the military.
+Even worse will be the growing role of AI in the military.
 It’s the same companies, the same players, the same fascists and psychopaths, who are supplying the tech that pilots drones or targets missiles.

-As the military becomes more dependent on AI, it will inevitably become more dependent on the men running AI.
+As the military becomes more dependent on AI, it will become more dependent on the men running AI.
 And as multiple governments deploy competing AI systems, they will engage, machine to machine, in an escalating gameplay of one-upmanship, in which genocide will be a mere side effect.
 The machines won’t care.
 And their overlords will reassure us that, if only we grant them more power, their machines will make sure the right side wins.

 Thus the downward spiral accelerates: government gets worse, so its capacity to improve is undermined, so more AI is used, which makes it worse still.
 The enshittification of government.